snowdrop/spring-boot-bom/README.md

 java -jar pom-manipulation-cli-2.11.jar
 ```

-The params to be used are defined within the `pme.yml` file.
-First, we will skip to add within the pom.xml file
+The params to be used are defined within the `pme.yaml` file.
+First, we will use the project properties `project.src.skip` and `project.meta.skip` in order to
-some maven plugins and next pass the param [responsible](https://release-engineering.github.io/pom-manipulation-ext/guide/dep-manip.html) to find/replace the GAVs
+avoid to add within the BOM file some maven plugins and next we will define using the param [dependencyExclusion](https://release-engineering.github.io/pom-manipulation-ext/guide/dep-manip.html)
+the GAVs to be modified like also their version

 ```
 pme: